-Hazard Resilience High Low Need More Not Applicable Yes ON Need More Info Not Applicable FACTORS This is important to my community Community-based tsunami exercises have taken place in the community-at-large (e.g., table-top or full-scale exercises) Plans are in place to develop and preserve coastal forests which act as protection against tsunamis.
+Hazard ResilienceHigh ResilienceLow ResilienceNeed More InfoNot Application Yes No Need More Info Not Applicable FACTORS This is important to my community Community-based tsunami exercises have taken place in the community- at-large (e.g., table-top or full-scale exercises).
+Plans are in place to develop and preserve coastal forests which act as protection against tsunamis.
 The community has access to tsunami hazard zonation maps and shared them with the community.
 The community has clearly marked tsunami risk areas and evacuation routes with visible signage.
 The community has designated tsunami safe buildings as temporary evacuation facilities and plans/partnerships to enable the evacuation to more shelters when appropriate after the tsunami.
 The community has educated residents and school children regarding tsunamis risks and evacuation routes in the community through public awareness campaigns.
 The community has regulations in place to prohibit new construction or rebuilding in tsunami hazard areas.
 The community has coastal tsunami defenses, such as dykes, built and regularly maintained.
 There is a warning system in place to notify emergency response personnel of a potential tsunami.
 There is a warning system in place to notify residents of a potential tsunami, including a zoned alarm system to notify people on the streets.
 There is a warning system in place to notify transient, migrant, homeless and visiting people of a potential tsunami.
-The community has in place a means to discuss earthquakes with Traditional Knowledge holders about warning systems and effective responses
+The community has in place a means to discuss earthquakes with subject matter experts or Traditional Knowledge holders about warning systems and effective responses.
+The community has limited new development in tsunami hazard zones.
+The community has built tsunami evacuation structures.
+The community has protected and strengthened existing structures and infrastructure that if damaged would negatively affect response and recovery efforts.
+The community has moved important community assets and vulnerable populations out of tsunami hazard zones.